 Damage occurs on both leaf surfaces, beginning with chlorotic, yellow areas.
 These areas enlarge in size and eventually turn necrotic and translucent.
 Young leaves may dry and drop off, while older leaves generally remain on the plant and develop a papery texture.
 On the underside of infected leaves one will find the growth of gray-white fungi.
 Downy mildew can decimate large numbers of seedlings.
-Severe infections of mature endive or escarole can result in decreased photosynthesis, stunted plants and reduced yield.
-Damage to the stem and head makes the plant susceptible to secondary infections.
-Often downy mildew is not noticed until the head is cut open.
-Any damage to the endive or escarole head, results in an unmarketable product.
+Severe infections of mature radicchio can result in decreased photosynthesis, stunted plants and reduced yield.
+Damage to the stem and head leaves the plant susceptible to secondary infections.
+Often downy mildew is not noticed until the radicchio head is cut open.
+Any damage to the radicchio head, results in an unmarketable product.
 Even minor damage can cause significant losses due to trimming of infected leaves.
-Damaged leaves can continue to decay on heads that are in transit.
+Damaged leaves can continue to decay on radicchio that is in transit.

-$\underline{\mbox{Biological Control}} : \mbox{There are no biological methods for controlling downy mildew}.$
+Biological Control: There are no biological methods for controlling downy mildew.

-Chemical Control: Fosetyl-aluminum and copper hydroxide are the most commonly used chemistries for the control of downy mildew.
-Fosetyl-aluminum is a systemic treatments; copper fungicides are protectants.
-Azoxystrobin is registered for use on endive but not escarole.
-Azoxystrobin has some translaminar activity.
-Mefenoxam is temporarily registered, by a special local needs '24C', for controlling downy mildew in endive fields but not in escarole.
+Chemical Control: Fosetyl-aluminum and azoxystrobin and are the only available chemistries for the control of downy mildew.
+Fosetyl-aluminum is a systemic treatments; azoxystrobin has some translaminar activity.
 Downy mildew is best controlled when treatment is used as a preventative measure, rather than waiting for the onset of disease.
 If there is heavy rain and/or mild temperatures, one can anticipate downy mildew.
 If environmental conditions remain favorable for disease development, multiple applications may be required.
 It is important to alternate fungicides or apply fungicide mixtures to ensure proper resistance management.

 Cultural Control: Weeds that can act as a host for downy mildew must be controlled.
-It is important to rotate to a crop that is not susceptible B. lactucae in the subsequent year.
+It is important to rotate to a crop that is not susceptible to B. lactucae the subsequent year.
 Overhead irrigation should be avoided, as this aids in the spread of Bremia lactucae.
 A well-drained field will also help reduce the risk of infection.
-Fields should be plowed under following harvest to promote the decomposition of infected plant debris.
+Fields should be plowed under following harvest to promote the decay of infected plant debris.